 Originally from Lagos, Nigeria.
 Based in south London Emmanuel Lawal is a trained actor at the Arts University Bournemouth (BA Hons Acting), and Identity Drama School.
 Emmanuel was also part of Greenwich and Lewisham Youth People’s Theatre (GLYPT) where he attended masterclasses and was involved in a few of their projects.
 Emmanuel has been involved in various theatre productions, short films, student films and some radio work.
 As well as a having passion for acting, his other hobbies and interests include Directing and Drumming.

 Sarah is a stage and screen actress, who has had a passion for acting from a very young age.
-Sarah graduated in 2018 from the Drama Centre London, where she studied acting at Masters level.
-Her most recent roles have been on screen projects and Sarah is thrilled to join the Final Call Productions team and come back to the stage, where her acting career began.
+Sarah moved to London to attend drama school and graduated in 2018 from the Drama Centre London, where she studied MA Screen Acting Her most recent roles have been on screen projects and Sarah is thrilled to join the Final Call Productions team and return to stage, where her acting career began.
+As a child, Sarah actually played Mary for several years in her local Christmas Nativity.

 Joseph / Noah